When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) benchmarks play a central role in measuring model progress, guiding deployment decisions, and informing policy and regulation~\citep{hardy2025more,betterbench2025,alzahrani-etal-2024-benchmarks,EUAIAct2024}.
+Artificial Intelligence (AI) benchmarks play a central role in measuring model progress, guiding deployment decisions, and informing policy and regulation~\citep{morethanmarketing2025,betterbench2025,alzahrani-etal-2024-benchmarks,EUAIAct2024}.
 Their value depends on their ability to distinguish between models.
-Yet many widely used benchmarks (\textit{e.g.,} HumanEval~\citep{chen2021evaluating}) have rapidly saturated~\citep{maslej2024artificial}, with top-performing systems achieving near-identical scores.
-When performance converges within a narrow range, benchmarks lose discriminative power and provide limited guidance for model comparison or selection~\citep{ott2022benchmarksaturation,chen-etal-2025-benchmarking-large}.
-Similar dynamics have been observed in other domains—for example, ImageNet~\citep{imagenet} now exhibits near-ceiling performance for most new models—raising concerns about the long-term sustainability of the current evaluation ecosystem.
+Yet many widely used benchmarks (\textit{e.g.,} HumanEval~\citep{chen2021evaluating}) have rapidly ``saturated''~\citep{maslej2024artificial}, with top-performing systems achieving near-identical scores.
+When performance converges within a narrow range, benchmarks lose discriminative power and provide limited guidance for model comparison or selection~\citep{ott2022benchmarksaturation,chen_benchmarking_2025}.
+Similar dynamics have been observed in other domains--for example, ImageNet~\citep{deng2009imagenet} exhibits near-ceiling performance for most new models.\footnote{We want to emphasize that saturation of benchmarks is not always negative--if the benchmark was valid \cite{salaudeen2025measurement}, saturation means that a task can be considered ``solved''.}

 Despite its importance, \emph{benchmark saturation} has received limited systematic study.
-Prior work often notes performance plateaus, increased robustness \citep{ashurytahan2026robustnessemergentpropertytask} or introduces new benchmarks in response~\citep{wang2024_mmlupro,jimenez2024swebench}, but rarely analyzes the mechanisms driving saturation.
-It remains unclear why some benchmarks saturate quickly while others retain discriminative power, and there is no agreed-upon operational definition—whether saturation reflects near-human performance, fixed ceilings, or the loss of statistical separability among state-of-the-art models.
-We address these gaps by defining saturation as the loss of reliable discriminative power among top-performing models and operationalizing it through an uncertainty-aware saturation index derived from leaderboard data~(Sec.~\ref{sec:conceptualization_saturation}).
-Using this framework, we analyze 60 widely used text-based LLM benchmarks across domains and evaluation settings, annotated along dimensions such as task design, linguistic scope, data construction, and accessibility to examine factors associated with saturation dynamics~(Secs.~\ref{sec:methodology},~\ref{sec:analysis} and \ref{sec:findings}).
+Prior work often notes performance plateaus, increased robustness \citep{ashurytahan2026robustnessemergentpropertytask} or introduces new benchmarks in response~\citep{wang2024mmluprorobustchallengingmultitask,jimenez2024swebench}, but rarely analyzes the mechanisms driving saturation.
+It remains unclear why some benchmarks saturate quickly while others retain discriminative power, and there is no agreed-upon operational definition--whether saturation reflects near-human performance, fixed ceilings, or the loss of statistical separability among state-of-the-art models.
+We address these gaps by defining saturation as the loss of reliable discriminative power among top-performing models and operationalizing it through an uncertainty-aware saturation index derived from leaderboard data.
+Using this framework, we analyze 60 widely used text-based LLM benchmarks across domains and evaluation settings, annotated along dimensions such as task design, linguistic scope, data construction, and accessibility to study factors associated with saturation.